Khamlangba: Cults and shrines

 God Khamlangba holds a special position for the Kakching Haraoba.
 Kakching Haraoba is one of the four types of Lai Haraoba festival.

 During the era of King Samuroiba Ningthou, the temple of Khamlangba was built in Kakching Khullen.
-The Naorem clan also built a temple of Khamlangba at Kakching Wairi.
-The temple of Khamlangba in Kakching Khullen was maintained by the Mayanglambam family while the one at Kakching Wairi was maintained by Naorem family.
+The Naorem family also built a temple of Khamlangba at Kakching Wairi.
+The temple of Khamlangba in Kakching Khullen was maintained by the Mayanglambam clan while the one at Kakching Wairi was maintained by Naorem family.